 Except for possibility control, there are more purposes for designers to use the skill of Conditional Mapping.
 For instance, we all know that soft currency of games often inflates as game proceeds.
 As a consequence, if the prize contains soft currency (such as gold), the amount of it must be dynamic according to users’ level.
 You won’t wish to see newbie players get a box of gold that allows them to crush all the monsters in early stage; or an end-game player get an absurd amount of gold when playing gashapon.

 What’s more, we may expect that players can have different route of card collecting, so that they are more motivated to cooperate with each other.
-Under such circumstances, we can even categorized them by user ID, mapping them to different prize settings in the first 100 draws—in early game, it will be difficult for them to pass some challenges without requesting for help from others or paying great amount of money .
+Under such circumstances, we can even categorized them by user ID, mapping them to different prize settings in the first 100 draws—in early game, it will be difficult for them to pass some challenges without requesting for help from others or paying.

 The Integrity Issue

-Here you may find the problem: the design of gashapon may involve in integrity issue.
+Here you might find the problem: the design of gashapon may be involved in integrity issue.
 Under the over simplified appearance, the black box of algorithm is hide behind.
-Most important of all, it takes money; a great amount of money from hard-core and even addicted players; some of them are child or adolescents.
+Most important of all, it takes money; a great amount of money from hard-core and even addicted players; some of them are still child or adolescents.

-All in all, on this planet, there are cars sold with fancy stereo but not basic safety equipment; there are fast food franchises that sells tasty but detrimental food; there are software companies that set their user data centers in authoritarian countries.
-So what is the ethic standard game developers should follow?
+All in all, on this planet, there are cars sold with fancy stereo but not basic safety equipment; there are fast food franchises that sells tasty but detrimental food.
+If casinos are not required to disclose its probability design, why (and why not) should game company disclose it’s gashapon content?
+What is the ethic standard game developers should follow?
 It’s never easy to answer.
 And here I would like to leave it to the public debate.